benedict-96/Cemracs2023/paper/src/volume_preserving_transformer.md

 ```@raw latex
 \begin{figure}
 \includegraphics[width = .3\textwidth]{tikz/vp_transformer.png}
-\caption{Architecture for the volume-preserving transformer.
-"VPFF" refers to the volume-preserving feedforward neural network from \Cref{fig:VolumePreservingFeedForward}.}
+\caption{Architecture of the volume-preserving transformer.
+In comparison with the standard transformer in~\Cref{fig:TransformerArchitecture}, the Add layer has been removed, the attention layer has been replaced with a volume-preserving attention layer, and the feed forward layer has been replaced with the volume-preserving feedforward neural network from~\Cref{fig:VolumePreservingFeedForward}.}
 \label{fig:VolumePreservingTransformerArchitecture}
 \end{figure}
 ```